 WHAT WILL WE ASK YOU IF YOU HAD A RECENT HEART ATTACK?

-When applying for burial insurance coverage after a heart attack, it is vital that you provide as much information as possible.
+When applying for burial insurance coverage after a heart attack, you must provide as much information as possible.
 Your information will help us understand your current health and will help us to give you an accurate quote.

 If you had a heart attack, we would ask you a series of health questions which include: